threefoldfoundation/threefold_data/content/blog/for_our_planet/for_our_planet.md

 ### Minimizing network connections usage

 Supercomputing delivered many new technologies.
 But, not all of them are usable solutions for everyday workloads.
 One technology invented to make supercomputers performant is the use of Remote Direct Memory Access (RDMA).
 RDMA allowed physical CPU boards (containing both CPUs and memory) to access other CPU boards in memory stored data over a dedicated channel.
 This eliminated the need to transport data between CPU nodes over network connections (or other mainstream means to exchange data).
 The result was a considerable reduction in overhead created when allowing distributed end user workloads to operate over multiple physical cores.
 The leading server and storage solutions brands have never considered nor implemented such mechanisms.
 This resulted in an increased need for faster networks - increasing complexity, costs, efforts and resources needed to operate solutions.

+RDMA is only used in certified farms and requires involvement of TFTech.
 <br/>
 <br/>
-By using a more efficient means to exchange data between physical CPU units, Zero-OS does not require forests of switching gear.

 ### Minimizing disk usage

 The storage solution uses slow and big (the bigger the better) HDD disks which drive in rack density.
 As they spin slower they consume less power and need less cooling.
 But then, how can you deal with read/write intensive workloads?
 The storage algorithm uses a SSD cache to acknowledge Inputs/Outputs coming from the applications, fills the erasure coded data blocks in large (up to 64MB) storage containers and writes the big chunks of data on the big and slow HHDs.
 If you are familiar with HDD disks, you know they like to be streamed on instead of having a lot of small bits written in a scratchy way.
 <br/>
 <br/>
-**Continuous innovation in all of these areas are leading to a very efficient technology stack.**
+**Continuous innovation in all of these areas are leading to an efficient technology stack.**